phtb233/sequential-games/README.md

 2. A predicate that articulates the win conditions
 3. The maximum number of turns that can occur during play

 While this requirement implies that a great number of games can be modelled, the user must know all the moves that can be chosen at any time: this rules out games such as Nim (matchsticks), which offers players the option to remove a varied number of matches only restricted by those available.
-The river crossing game is another example which cannot be modelled; the maximum number of turns is undetermined.
+The river crossing game is another example which cannot be modelled; the maximum number of turns is not fixed.

-#### Implementation
-The original works that produced this computation provided it in Haskell, leveraging it's laziness and infinite lists to define complicated structures and benefit from partial evaluation.
-Further experimentation has revealed that the algorithm supports the parallel computation of all possible, optimal outcomes (another facility greatly simplified by Haskell).
-Communication between the site and the game logic is handled by Yesod, a web framework written in said language.

-Additionally, the competitive games are accompanied with an online multiplayer/chat option, should the AI prove disatisfactory.